Developer-DAO/pixel-avatars/FULL_LOCAL_SETUP.md

 - Change contract:
   - change `PixelAvatars.sol` mintPrice to `0.01 ether` for testing at a cheaper price
   - set the `serverAddress` variables to the SERVER_ADDRESS from `contract/.env`, created in the `Generate a keypair` step)
+  - Deploy to Mumbai.
+Since our contract is upgradeable, you have two choices -- an initial deploy and a consquent upgrade.
+    - First time: `yarn compile && yarn deploy:mumbai` the very first time to setup proxy, ProxyAdmin and contract.
+You'll see a value next to the `Token address` line.
-  - Deploy to Mumbai via `yarn compile && yarn deploy:mumbai`.
+    - All other times: You just upgrade your contract (and not proxy) via `yarn compile && yarn upgrade:mumbai`.
 You'll see a value next to the `Token address` line.
   - Visit https://mumbai.polygonscan.com and find that token address.
 From there find the `contract` address.
   - Add `contract` address to `web-client/.env` for the `VUE_APP_PIXEL_AVATAR_TOKEN` variable.